 Understanding camera settings such as ISO, shutter speed, aperture, focus and metering, along with the best gimbal stabilization, are all important factors to obtaining crisp sharp professional aerial photos.

 In this article, we explain in simple language, what each camera setting is and the best recommended settings for aerial photography.
 The below camera knowledge is great to have, for both aerial and land based photography.
 Throughout this article, you will find some terrific aerial photography videos as well.

 Drone Aerial Photography Camera Settings

 The zoom range of a digital camera is given in terms of its 35 mm equivalent.
-This is because many users are familiar with the 35 mm film lens.
-Using the zoom is ideal when the original scene looks clustered or has too many distractions.
+This is because most users are familiar with the 35 mm film lens.
+Using the zoom is ideal, when the original scene looks clustered or has loads of distractions.

 This is perhaps the single most important camera setting for great aerial photography.

 The camera’s shutter controls the amount of time light is allowed to reach the CCD (in simple terms, the CCD is where the digital image pixels are created).
 Shutter speeds are shown as multiples of one second.
 The shutter speed setting is a very creative setting for controlling the movement in a picture.